ntse/locust-ecs-cluster-terraform-module/README.md

 # Locust Cluster Terraform Module

-This module provisions a distributed [Locust](https://locust.io/) cluster on AWS using EC2 instances.
-It creates the networking guard rails, IAM permissions, EC2 leader/worker nodes, and bootstrap logic required to run Locust with an opinionated but configurable setup.
-Consumers can point the module at their own Locust assets and tune instance types, scaling, and automation behaviour through variables exposed in `variables.tf`.
+This module provisions a distributed [Locust](https://locust.io/) cluster on AWS using ECS on Fargate.
+It builds the networking guard rails, compute resources, shared storage, and asset pipeline required to run Locust with an opinionated but configurable setup.
+Consumers can point the module at their own Locust assets and tune worker capacity, networking, and automation behaviour through variables exposed in `variables.tf`.

 Based on the work of marcosborges: https://github.com/marcosborges/terraform-aws-loadtest-distribuited

 ## Features

-- IAM role and instance profile tailored for the Locust hosts.
+- ECS Fargate services for the Locust master (1 task) and a configurable number of workers.
-- Security group opening SSH and Locust web ports, with CIDR allow-lists you control.
+- Workers run on Fargate Spot capacity by default, significantly reducing cost while keeping the master on on-demand Fargate.
-- TLS key pair generation with optional key export to your local machine.
+- Shared EFS file system mounted via an access point so every task reads the same Locust assets.
-- Leader and worker EC2 instances that install the requested Python runtime and Locust version via user data.
+- S3 bucket and AWS DataSync task that replicate the Locust plan (and any other uploaded assets) into EFS.
-- Optional automatic start-up script that joins all workers to the leader once provisioning finishes.
+- Network Load Balancer forwarding UI (8080) and worker coordination traffic (5557/5558) to the master task, with CIDR-based allow lists for the web UI.

 ## Requirements